-Dear Mr. Sanford:
+Dear Mr. Diecks:

-Thank you for your letter of September 25 requesting Federal Highway Administration (FHWA) acceptance of your company's Type II barricades as crashworthy traffic control devices for use in work zones on the National Highway System (NHS).
-Accompanying your letter was a report from E-Tech Testing Services and videos of the crash tests.
-You requested that we find your company's barricades acceptable for use on the NHS under the provisions of National Cooperative Highway Research Program (NCHRP) Report 350 "Recommended Procedures for the Safety Performance Evaluation of Highway Features."
+Thank you for your letter of October 24 requesting Federal Highway Administration (FHWA) acceptance of your company's Sentinel Type III Plastic Panel Barricade as a crashworthy traffic control device for use in work zones on the National Highway System (NHS).
+Accompanying your letter was a report of crash testing conducted by E-Tech Testing Services and a video of the tests.
+You requested that we find these devices acceptable for use on the National Highway System under the provisions of National Cooperative Highway Research Program (NCHRP) Report 350 "Recommended Procedures for the Safety Performance Evaluation of Highway Features."
+Mr. Nicholas Artimovich of my office gave you an initial response via fax on November 5, 2001, and asked for additional information which you subsequently provided.